Textile, Clothing and Footwear Corporatewear Register

 - The uniform must be appropriate for the duties of the employee.

-More information about eligibility is available in the Approved Occupational Clothing Guidelines.
+For more information on eligibility please refer to the Approved Occupational Clothing Guidelines.

 Post your application form to:

-You can submit your application by email to firstname.lastname@example.org if you:
+Email your application form to email@example.com if you can:

 - attach high quality scans of the fabric/logo/identifier